-Lisa Tsai is the managing partner of Reid Collins & Tsai.
-Lisa has represented plaintiffs in a wide variety of complex business disputes, including financial fraud cases, professional liability actions, fiduciary duty litigation, intellectual property litigation, and securities and shareholder derivative lawsuits.
+Lisa Tsai is the Managing Partner and Co-Founder of Reid Collins & Tsai LLP, one of the nation’s leading plaintiff’s trial firms.
+Lisa has represented plaintiffs in a wide variety of complex business disputes, including financial fraud cases, legal malpractice actions, fiduciary duty litigation, intellectual property disputes, and securities and shareholder derivative lawsuits.

 Over the course of her career, Lisa has obtained hundreds of millions of dollars in judgments and settlements for her clients.
 Her passion lies in fighting wrongdoing and holding accountable some of the most powerful and well-heeled institutions in the world, in many cases exposing financial fraud, corporate malfeasance, and professional malpractice that otherwise would never have seen the light of day.